-Professor Ian Boyd is Chief Scientific Adviser at the Department of Environment, Food and Rural Affairs.
+Professor Sir Ian Boyd was Chief Scientific Adviser at the Department of Environment, Food and Rural Affairs from September 2012 to August 2019.

 He is currently Professor in Biology at the University of St Andrews.
 Career highlights include: